 CT scans may be done with or without "contrast."
 Contrast refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue under study to show up more clearly on the scan.

-CT scans of the bones can provide more detailed information about the bone tissue and bone structure than standard X-rays of the bone.
-CT scans can give health care providers more information related to injuries and/or diseases of the bone.
+CT scans of the bones can give more detailed information about the bone tissue and bone structure than standard X-rays of the bone.
+CT scans can give healthcare providers more information related to injuries and/or diseases of the bone.

 A CT scan of the bones may be used to assess bones; soft tissues, such as cartilage, muscles, and tendons; and joints for damage, lesions, fractures, or other problems.
 A CT scan may be done when another type of exam, such as an X-ray or physical exam, does not give enough information.

-There may be other reasons for your doctor to recommend a CT scan of the bones, joints, or soft tissues.
+There may be other reasons for your healthcare provider to recommend a CT scan of the bones, joints, or soft tissues.

-You may want to ask your doctor about the amount of radiation used during the CT procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your doctor.
+You may want to ask your healthcare provider about the amount of radiation used during the CT procedure and the risks related to your particular situation.
+Radiation from CT scans varies, but may be up to 100 times greater than a normal chest X-ray.
+It is a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can inform your healthcare provider.
 Risks linked to radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.

-If you are pregnant or think that you may be, tell your health care provider.
+If you are pregnant or think that you may be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.
-If it’s necessary for you to have a CT of the bones, special precautions will be taken to minimize the radiation exposure to the fetus.
+If it’s necessary for you to have a CT of the bones, special precautions will be taken to reduce the radiation exposure to the fetus.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-If you are allergic to or sensitive to medications, contrast, or iodine, tell your doctor.
-Studies show that most people will not have an adverse reaction from contrast; however, you will need to let your doctor know if you have ever had a reaction to any contrast dye, and/or any kidney problems.
+If you are allergic to or sensitive to medicines, contrast, or iodine, tell your healthcare provider.
+Studies show that most people will not have an adverse reaction from contrast; however, you will need to let your healthcare provider know if you have ever had a reaction to any contrast dye, and/or any kidney problems.
 A seafood allergy is not a contraindication for contrast.

-Tell your doctor if you have kidney problems.
+Tell your healthcare provider if you have kidney problems.
 In some cases, the contrast dye can cause kidney failure.
 People with kidney disease are more prone to kidney damage after contrast exposure.

 CT scans may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your healthcare provider's practices.